|Ending the Silence|

 - Personal perspectives on the experience of living with mental illness

 - Ways to seek help for themselves or for a friend

 - Ways to help reduce the stigma associated with mental illness

 The presentation’s message of empathy and hope encourages students to actively care for themselves and for their peers, whether by reaching out for help, encouraging a friend or family member to seek help or by reducing stigma.
 Contact with a positive role model, in the form of the young adult presenter, can powerfully change their views of a common but stigmatized life experience.
 The discussion portion gives students a rare opportunity to ask questions and learn personal truths about mental illness.

 Resources they can use if mental illness enters their lives, including:

-Teens: Please visit our Youth Mental Health Support and Toolbox pages for great information and resources!
+Teens: Please visit our teen tool box for great information and resources!

 Ready to share your story?
 Become a trained teacher, facilitator, or presenter.
 Attend our next Volunteer Info Session!